mrvincentoti/cicd-pipeline-image-filter-api/README.md

-# Jenkins Node Api Pipeline
+# Jenkins Node API Pipeline

 This is a simple node-express server to explore and understand the Request-Response pattern from udacity.